 It's a very special place, that urupa.
 The whole place is full of such aroha (love).
-The urupa looks down over Oke Bay, where whales and dolphin often play.
+The urupa looks down over Opourua and Ipipiri, it's the most beautiful place on earth.
 There is a tangible aura of peace, and love, that pervades the place where my tupuna sleep.
 Aunty Gwen is there now, and my brother too.
 My only wish (and my final will and testament) is for my remains to rest there too one day when the time comes.

 Kia hora te marino